Surgical excellence. Groundbreaking treatment. Compassionate visionaries. That's the Power of U.

 Dr. Daniel Metzinger, gynecologic oncologist with UofL Physicians and head of Robotic Surgery at UofL Hospital, has performed more than 2,000 successful robotic procedures for gynecologic diseases and conditions.
 Because of his high volume of cases and advanced robotics surgical team, he has developed surgical techniques that allow patients to have a short hospital stay and quick return to work.
 He has been teaching these surgical techniques for many years both locally and nationally.

 About Robotic Surgery

-UofL Hospital is the only hospital in Louisville to have TWO da Vinci® Robotic Surgery XI systems, giving our surgeons the most innovative and progressive system available today.
+UofL Hospital utilizes the da Vinci® Robotic Surgery XI systems, giving our surgeons the most innovative and progressive system available today.
 Learn more about how we are leading the way for robotic surgery in Louisville, KY.

 UofL Physicians - Gynecologic Oncology specializes in the treatment of gynecologic cancers including:

 • Cervical cancer

 • Gestational trophoblastic disease

 • Ovarian, fallopian tube and primary peritoneal cancer